 We are partners in providing excellent care and services.
-Learn how we empower patients and families to participate in care at Penn State Children’s Hospital.
+Learn how we empower patients and families to participate in care at Penn State Health Children’s Hospital.

 - Family Advisory Council - comprising former patients, patients’ family members and hospital staff, the council focuses on creating an extraordinary patient and family experience.